Diana Wang

-Diana Wang (born 14 November 1990) is a Dutch singer and film actress.
+Diana Wang (born 14 November 1990) is a Dutch singer.

 Early life and education

-Wang was born Chu Lan-ting (朱蘭亭) on 14 November 1990 in Gorinchem, the Netherlands, with ancestry from Shanghai.
+Wang was born Chu Lan-ting (朱蘭亭) on 14 November 1990 in Gorinchem, Netherlands, with ancestry from Shanghai.

 Musical career

 Wang signed with Warner Records after competing in the 7th season of One Million Star.
 She released her debut album, How Are You Love Lesson on 23 August 2013.